microsoft/Windows-IoT-Samples/DeviceIOContoller/CPP/README.md

 &lt;/ItemDefinitionGroup&gt;</b>
 </pre>

-## Use CreateFile/DeviceIoControl in your Application
+## Step 3: Use CreateFile/DeviceIoControl in your Application

 Add the following code to pch.h: